 [END EXHIBIT]

 To calculate the AROC, we approximate the curve as a series of adjacent trapezoids.
 The base of the trapezoid is the x-axis.
 The length of the base is the difference of the values of the two points on the x-axis and is referred to as run.
 The height of the trapezoid is uneven and corresponds to the height of each point on the y-axis.
 The difference in the two heights is referred to as rise.
 The area for the trapezoid consists of two elements, a triangle, Rise × Run ÷ 2, plus a rectangle, Run × minimum (height).
 Exhibit 5.6 shows the calculation of AROC for the data in exhibit 5.4.
-For example, between the two cutoff points >.2 and >.4, the triangle has the rise in sensitivity of 0.04 and a run of 0.10.
+For example, between the two cutoff points >0.2 and >0.4, the triangle has the rise in sensitivity of 0.04 and a run of 0.10.
 The rectangle below the triangle has run of 0.10 and height of 0.90 (the minimum of sensitivity at these two points).
 The net triangle and rectangle area are 0.004 and 0.09, for a total area of 0.10.
-Across all cutoff points the AROC is 0.89, which is relatively large and close to maximum AROC of 1.
+Across all cutoff points the AROC is 0.89, which is relatively large and close to the maximum AROC of 1.
 These calculations can be easily done in SQL using the following code:

 [LIST FORMAT]